nboase/active-learning-antiviral-polymers/README.md

 cd al-avp

 # Create and activate a new Conda environment
-conda create -n antiviral-polymers python=3.11 conda activate antiviral-polymers
+conda create -n avp_al python=3.11

-# Install Jupyter notebook and openpyxl
+conda activate avp_al

-pip install jupyter
+# Install Jupyter notebook and openpyxl which both workflows use
-pip install openpyxl
+pip install jupyter openpyxl

 # Install dependencies
 # Depending on which notebook you want to run:
-pip install -r requirements_descriptorML.txt
+pip install -r requirements_descriptorMLAL.txt
-# or
+# and/or
 pip install -r requirements_largemonomerlibrary.txt

 # Launch Jupyter Notebook